 ATEX is the name commonly given to the framework for controlling explosive atmospheres and the standards of equipment and protective systems used in them.
 It is based on the requirements of two European Directives.

-The Full Version of the ATEX Directive - from Extronics
+The Full Version of the ATEX 137 Directive - from Dust Explosion Info.

 The objective of the IECEx Scheme is to facilitate international trade in electrical equipment intended for use in explosive atmospheres (Ex equipment).
 The IECEx Scheme provides the means for manufacturers of Ex equipment to obtain certificates of conformity that will be accepted at national level in all participating countries.